|

 We didn’t want to overcommit to a worm farm until we were confident we wouldn’t kill our worm babies.
 So instead, we invested in a kid’s ‘learn to worm’ type vermicomposter*.
 I’m pleased to report that we have managed to keep our worms alive, even through a brutal Australian summer!

-We love our worms, they make this amazing worm tea (stink-free worm wee) which we use on our plants, both indoors and outdoors.
-This, along with the worm castings, really seems to make a huge difference to our plants’ health.
-This vermicomposter takes on about 10-20% of our weekly waste (given it’s quite small).
+Our vermicomposter takes on about 10-20% of our weekly waste (given it’s quite small).
 And while worms can eat almost anything, there are some scraps they don’t eat so we had to find other solutions to deal with our remaining food scraps.

 Joy’s plants thrive on her worm tea

-Bokashi Bins on the Balcony
+Bokashi Bins On The Balcony

-Joy’s bokashi bins
+Joy’s Bokashi bins

-We had grand plans for our bokashi bins*.
+We had grand plans for our Bokashi bins.
 We were going to keep them inside to make life just that bit more convenient.
 They’re not supposed to smell.
 And they’re supposed to convert things like bones, onions, and orange peels (which worms don’t like) into something that worms can eat, or that can be easily composted in a traditional composter.

-They indeed do a good job of converting hard-to-compost items.
-And they take on another 10-20% of our waste.
-But boy, do the ones we purchased stink!
-Our advice after this experience is to absolutely invest in good quality bokashi bins that have a really, really strong seal.
-Needless to say, our bokashi bins have been banished to the balcony and we’re looking for a suitable indoor version.
-Worth noting if you want to try this at home.
-You need at least 2 bokashi bins (for 2 people) as you need to alternate them.
-One bokashi does its fermenting job while the other one gets filled with scraps.
+Our advice after this experience is to absolutely invest in good quality Bokashi bins that have a really, really strong seal.
+Needless to say, our Bokashi bins have been banished to the balcony and we’re looking for a suitable indoor version.

 Local Community Garden, via ShareWaste App

-Probably the most impactful discovery for us was the ShareWaste App.
-This helped us find a community garden close by and in need of food scraps for their big composters.
 Our process is to collect our daily scraps in a bowl as we chop and cook.
-We then transfer to a big plastic bucket once a day and then take this bucket (with our remaining 70-80% of food scraps) to the community garden once a week.
+We then transfer the scraps into a big plastic bucket once a day and then take this bucket (with our remaining 70-80% of food scraps) to the community garden once a week.

-It sounds like a big schlep but it really isn’t.
-It’s become part of our habit and the garden is near our local dog park where we take our little pooch anyway.
 We were thrilled to find that our family members have also used the ShareWaste app to find people in their local community who are now gratefully accepting their food scraps too.
 My mum takes her food scraps across the road to her neighbour, and now has a new friend too!

 So there you have it!
 I’d say we are intermediate apartment composters now.
 We still have some work to do both to reduce our waste but also to process our own.